MAH-7/mari-gunting/apps/partner/app/README.md

 - [ ] Recent activity

 ### Week 3-8: Feature Development
-- See `/docs/PROVIDER_APP_BUILD_PLAN.md` for full timeline
+- See `/docs/PARTNER_APP_BUILD_PLAN.md` for full timeline

 ---

 ## 🧪 **Testing**

-To test the provider app:
+To test the partner app:

 1. Update current user role to 'barber' in the store
-2. Navigate to provider routes
+2. Navigate to partner routes
 3. Test navigation between tabs

 ---